Electrostatics/electrostatics.github.io/docs/apbs-faq.md

 </div>

-<a href="javascript:ReverseDisplay('What are the units of electrostatic potential?')">What are the units of electrostatic potential?</a>
+<a id="units electrostatic" href="javascript:ReverseDisplay('What are the units of electrostatic potential?')">What are the units of electrostatic potential?</a>

 <div id="What are the units of electrostatic potential?" style="display:none;">